 * Pookolams: In Kerala, Pookalam, the floral kolam is made on the occasion of Onam.
 Pookolam is an intricate and colourful arrangement of flowers created on the floor at the entrance or veranda of a home.

-'Pookolam' consists of two words; 'poov' meaning flower and 'kalam' means colour sketches on the ground.
-It is considered auspicious to decorate a home with a pookolam, (also known as 'Aththa-Poo') during the ten day festival of Onam.
+'Pookolam' consists of two words; 'poov' means flower and 'kalam' means colour sketches on the ground.
+It is considered auspicious to decorate a home with a Pookolam, (also known as 'Aththa-Poo') during the ten day festival of Onam.
 The design of the Pookolam can be simple or intricate depending upon the creative abilities of the team creating them.

-Making of a Pookolam: For making a pookalam, first the entire floor is cleaned.
-Then, cow dung is spread over the entire area where the pookalam is to be made.
+Making of a Pookolam: For making a Pookalams, first the entire floor is cleaned.
+Then, cow dung is spread over the entire area where the Pookalams are to be made.
 Once the cow dung is evenly spread, motifs on it are made using bamboo sticks.
-The making of a pookolam involves creating a circular shaped and multi-tiered colourful arrangement of flowers, petals and leaves.
+The making of a Pookolams involves creating a circular shaped and multi-tiered colourful arrangement of flowers, petals and leaves.
 The use of powder colours, desiccated coconut or artificial flowers is prohibited.
-Pookalams are usually created in the court yard of a home.
-The diameter of a pookolam normally ranges from four to five meters.
-Generally, the pookalam is made in ten rings, each representing a ‘God’.
+Pookalams are usually created in the courtyard of a home.
+The diameter of a Pookolam normally ranges from four to five meters.
+Generally, the Pookalams are made in ten rings, each representing a ‘God’.

-Making a pookalam every day is like a ritual in every home during the ten-day-long (Atham to Thiruvonam) celebrations.
+Making Pookalam every day is like a ritual in every home during the ten-day-long (Atham to Thiruvonam) celebrations.
 Flowers are used on each day, as a particular flower is dedicated to each day of Onam.
 The first day – Atham is when the design starts to take shape and is completed by the tenth day -Thiruvonam day.
-The size of a pookalam is increased daily by adding a ring or a step on the outside to it; hence a really large pookolam gets ready for the main day of Onam.
+The size of a Pookalam is increased daily by adding a ring or a step on the outside to it; hence a really large Pookolam gets ready for the main day of Onam.

 Various flowers are used on each day as a specific flower is dedicated to each day of Onam.
-Commonly used flowers to make a pookolam are: Thumba (Lucas Aspera), Kakka Poovu, Thechipoovu, Mukkutti (little tree plant), Chemparathy (shoe flower), Aripoo or Konginipoo (Lantana), Hanuman Kireedom (Red pagoda plant) and Chethi (Ixora).
-Of all these flowers, Thumba flowers are given more importance in pookolam as they are small in size and glitter in the soft rays of the sun.
+Commonly used flowers to make a Pookolam are: Thumba (Lucas Aspera), Kakka Poovu, Thechipoovu, Mukkutti (little tree plant), Chemparathy (shoe flower), Aripoo or Konginipoo (Lantana), Hanuman Kireedom (Red pagoda plant) and Chethi (Ixora).
+Of all these flowers, Thumba flowers are given more importance in Pookolam as they are small in size and glitter in the soft rays of the sun.
 The 'Thumba Poo' is also considered to be the favourite flower of Lord Shiva and King Mahabali was a devout worshipper of Lord Shiva.
-Idols of Mahabali and Vishnu are placed in the centre of the pookalam and worshiped.
+Idols of Mahabali and Vishnu are placed in the centre of the Pookalam and worshipped.

 On the next day of Onam, again the Thumba flowers are used to decorate the Onapookolam.
 The arrangement is not touched for the next 15 days.
-On the 15th day, called 'Ayilyam', pookolam is decorated again.
-On the next day, called Magam, the pookalam is cut at four corners with a knife.
-This marks the end of the pookalom decorations for the year.
-Some also follow the tradition of erecting a small pandaal( a protective shelter) over the completed flower carpet and decorate it with colourful festoons.
+On the 15th day, called 'Ayilyam', Pookolam is decorated again.
+On the next day, called Magam, the Pookalam is cut at four corners with a knife.
+This marks the end of the Pookalom decorations for the year.
+Some also follow the tradition of erecting a small Pandaal( a protective shelter) over the completed flower carpet and decorating it with colourful festoons.

 The making of a Pookolam is itself a colourful and joyous event.
 This is possible only by team effort and along with the huge quantities of flowers (usually in kilos), dedication, creativity and technique; the occasion also generates a feeling of togetherness and goodwill amongst the people.